 Laugh a lot

-While the improv foundations remain the same (see Intro to Improv Goodness!) and our classes in general are meant to be a safe space for discovery, our approach will be tailored for those of us who need a little more time to get out of our shells.
+While the improv foundations remain the same as our other classes—games and exercises designed to get us out of our heads and into the moment—our approach will be tailored for those of us who need a little more time to get out of our shells.

 The second great thing about Improv for Introverts is that it's taught by Laura, who creates a safe, calm, supportive space to laugh, to try things out, and to learn.
 In years of studying improv, I don't think I've ever been to such a calm improv class, and it was incredibly refreshing.
 We worked on the value of listening, of being present in the moment, and of taking our time in scene work.
 I highly recommend it to any introverts out there who secretly desire to make that leap into improv.
 Laura makes it a lot less scary than our minds can!